The Library is located on 20th Street between G & H Streets, NW.

-Stairs located to the right as you come through the 1st floor Library turnstiles take you to the Stockton Cellar, where the scanners are located.
+Stairs located to the right as you come through the 1st floor Library turnstiles take you to the Stockton Cellar.

 From the Circulation/Reserve Desk, a short hallway displays rare books and current faculty publications, and leads to the Reference Commons and Reference Desk.

-Research computers in the Reference Commons are used for searching legal research databases and JACOB, the Law Library's catalog.
 A small reference collection includes legal encyclopedias and dictionaries, thesauri, manuals, and legal biographical directories.
-Drinks allowed, but no food permitted.
+No food or drink permitted.